 Elijah K. Agyapong, Ph.D.

-Dr. Elijah Agyapong joined the faculty of the Robertson School of Government as an assistant professor of public administration in fall 2016.
-He teaches the foundational courses in the Master of Public Administration (MPA) program both on campus in Virginia Beach and online.
+Dr. Elijah Agyapong is the Master’s in Public Administration and Urban Affairs (MPA) program coordinator for the Robertson School of Government (RSG).
+Dr. Agyapong joined the RSG faculty as an assistant professor of public administration in the fall of 2016.
+He earned tenure and was promoted to Associate Professor in 2022.
+He teaches the foundational courses in the MPA program, including Principles of Public Administration, Public Policy Initiatives, Organizational Theory, and Research Methods.

-Agyapong received a B.A. in Political Science from the University of Ghana, an MPA from the University of Akron, and a Ph.D. from the University of Missouri.
+Dr. Agyapong is originally from Ghana, West Africa.
+He received his Ph.D. in Public Affairs from the University of Missouri-Columbia.
+He also holds a MPA from the University of Akron, Ohio, and a BA in Political Science and Philosophy from the University of Ghana.

-He is an active member of the American Society for Public Administration (national) and the Hampton Roads chapter.
-He also serves as the faculty advisor for the Regent University Student Chapter of the International City-County Management Association.
+Dr. Agyapong is a member of the American Society for Public Administration (ASPA national) and the Hampton Roads Chapter.
+He is also the NASPAA representative for RSG and the faculty advisor for the Regent Student Chapters of the Pi Alpha Alpha Honor Society (PAA) and the International City-County Management Association (ICMA).

 Agyapong, E. (2017).
 Representative Bureaucracy: Examining the Effects of Female Teachers on Girls’ Education in Ghana.
 International Journal of Public Administration, 41(16), 1338-1350.

 Agyapong, E. (2018).
 Representative Bureaucracy in Ghana.
 In: Farazmand A. (eds) Global Encyclopedia of Public Administration, Public Policy, and Governance.
 Springer, Cham. https://doi.org/10.1007/978-3-319-31816-5_3489-1